-Wurzburg in 1 Day: The Best Things to Do and Places to Visit – One Day Itinerary
+Best Things to Do and Places to Visit in Wurzburg in 1 Day- Itinerary

 Wurzburg, located in the southern part of Germany, is probably not a place that is on everyone’s bucket list.
 And while it surely is not as famous and exciting as Munich or other German cities, it is a beautiful, vibrant, and lovely city that you should add to your itinerary.

 As a German, I just recently visited.
 After visiting the prettiest town in Germany (Rothenburg ob der Tauber), I knew I wanted to do the whole “Romantic Road” road trip.
 Other places that you can visit along the road are, e.g. the incredible Neuschwanstein Castle.

 Wurzburg is the end or starting point on the more than 400 kilometers long Romantic Road.
 And after spending a night in Wurzburg, I was smitten by its castle, the friendliest people in Germany, its historic and pretty buildings, the town center, and its vibe.

 Would I visit Wurzburg again?
 Definitely.
 Do I recommend visiting Wurzburg?
 Yes, for sure (here are a few more places in Bavaria I totally loved).
 While I am also sure that, as a slow traveler, you could spend weeks in the city and always discover something new, I also think that one day is enough to find out about the best things to do in Wurzburg.

 Wurzburg (in German, written as Würzburg) is quite compact, so many sights can be discovered on foot.
 If you are road tripping, then you might want to drive to one or two places by car, but I suggest using public transportation for the one or two tourist attractions that are outside the city center.